mblayman/mattlayman.com/content/understand-django/2020-05-05-user-interaction-forms.md

     )
 ```

-1. Django forms are sub-classes
-    of the `Form` class.
+* User-defined Django forms should subclass the `Form` class.
     This class adds a lot of powerful functionality
     that will aid us
     as we explore more.
-2. The data that we want to collect is listed
+* The data that we want to collect is listed
     as class level attributes.
     Each field of the form is a certain field type
     that has its own characteristics